|

 - Use your data or content for marketing or advertising purposes

-- Move or replicate your content outside of the region you have elected to store it in (with the exception of some services that process data outside of the region you have selected – this applies to some machine learning services, for example, which process data elsewhere – be sure to check the terms and conditions for any such services you are using).
+*With the exception of some services that process data outside of the region you have selected.
+This applies to some machine learning services, for example, which process data elsewhere, so be sure to check the AWS service terms and conditions for any such services you are using.

 As a customer, you are fully responsible for:

-- Storage – you choose where your content is stored – in which region and on what type of type of storage.
+- Storage: you choose where your content is stored—in which region and on what type of type of storage.

 AWS SLA Summary

-So there you have some key things to look for and consider when trying to understand the Amazon Web Services Service Level Agreements.
-The key piece of advice I would offer is not to be relying on Service Level Agreements to guarantee the uptime of your applications.
-The SLA offers some guidance on the levels of uptime that you can expect, but the service credits offered, assuming you remember to claim them, are likely to go little way towards compensating for any downtime experienced by your application, and the likely business consequences in terms of loss of productivity or potentially even loss of revenue.
+The SLA offers some guidance on the levels of uptime that you can expect, but the service credits offered (assuming you remember to claim them) are likely to be insufficient towards compensating for any downtime experienced by your application, and the likely business consequences in terms of loss of productivity or potentially even loss of revenue.

-It’s also important to ensure that you have good observability of your application infrastructure – if you don’t spot the service outages, you won’t be able to claim against the SLA so you could be missing out on credits.
-You need to be able to back up your claim with log files – so be sure that you know where to get these!
+It’s also important to ensure that you have good observability of your application infrastructure—if you don’t spot the service outages, you won’t be able to claim against the SLA so you could be missing out on credits.
+You need to be able to back up your claim with log files—so be sure that you know where to get these!